tykling/certgrinder/docs/certgrinder-changelog.rst

 ~~~~~
 - Enabled ECDSA keys and certificates.
 Default to getting both RSA and ECDSA certificates.
 Control which keytypes are enabled with the new ``key-type-list`` configuration option.
 - Added ``show paths`` subcommand to output the various filepaths used.
+- Enabled ``check-spelling`` Github action and fixed a bunch of misspelled words all over.

 Changed
 ~~~~~~~